 Let’s get started.

-- Emerson Programmable Thermostat (with wifi): this is one of the top selling, highest rated, and least expensive wifi enabled programmable thermostats out there.
+- Nest thermostat: this is the top selling, highest rated, smart programmable thermostat on the market.
 Versus a non-programmable thermostat, it could save you upwards of $180 per year.
 They also provide a huge convenience factor in that you don’t have to mess with the thermostat every time you go to bed, wake up, go to work, or get back from work.
 And you can monitor and change temperature in your home if you are traveling.

 - P3 Kill A Watt Energy Monitor: this nifty little device that tells you how much energy each of your electrical devices is using.
 You plug it into the wall and then your device into the monitor to get the readout.
 The goal in using the device is to figure out how much that electrical item is costing you if you keep it plugged in (on or off).
 Standby powered appliances ratchet up your energy use.
 This device will actually tell you exactly how much money and CO2 you are wasting with each device.
 Ignorance is not bliss when it comes to energy use.